whetstoneresearch/doppler-indexer-rs/docs/ETH_CALL_COLLECTION.md

 ## Resumability

-Collection is fully resumable with catchup logic for all eth_call types:
+Collection is fully resumable with catchup logic for all eth_call types.
+The catchup phase runs at startup before live collection begins.

+### Catchup Ordering

+The catchup phases are executed in a specific order to ensure dependencies are satisfied:

+1. **Regular, token, and once calls** - Process independently using existing block parquet files
+2. **Factory catchup wait** - Wait for factory collector to complete its catchup (required for factory address discovery)
+3. **Factory once calls** - Process "once" calls for factory-created contracts using discovered addresses
+4. **Event-triggered calls** - Load historical factory addresses, then process event triggers from log parquet files

 ### Catchup Phase (Regular Calls)